exakat/exakat/docs/Rules.rst

 ##########################

-The following cryptographic algorithms are considered insecure, and should be replaced with new and more performent algorithms.
+The following cryptography algorithms are considered insecure, and should be replaced with new and more performant algorithms.

 ``MD2``, ``MD4``, ``MD5``, ``SHA0``, ``SHA1``, ``CRC``, ``DES``, ``3DES``, ``RC2``, ``RC4``.